abstrctn/lightroom-album-import/README.md

 By setting `save_json` to `true`, you can have access to the full set of Adobe-provided metadata for every image in the album.
 This can be useful when:
 * Requiring access to any JSON values not mapped to Exif tags within the action
-* Accessing rating, keyword or region data for an image that is applied from Adobe's AI tools
+* Accessing rating, keyword or region data for an image that Adobe annotates images with

 Similar to XMP sidecar files, Adobe's resource data is saved with the same filename as an image, but with the `.json` extension.

 ## Exif metadata

 Images downloaded from shared albums lack most of the metadata fields included when doing an image export from the Lightroom desktop or mobile apps (even when the shared album is configured to "Show metadata.")
-When viewing a shared album in a browser, metadata is made available as a JSON response which is then rendered alongside the images.
+In a browser, metadata shown next to images comes from a set of JSON data describing the images, not embedded in the actual image files.

-This action reapplies that metadata into the image's Exif tags.
+This action reapplies that metadata from the JSON into the image's Exif tags.
 To do so, the structure of the JSON needs to be mapped to the Exif metadata tag names and data types.
 This is done by:
 1. Extracting the available JSON values into bash variables
 2. Translating those values to the human readable equivalent values that `exiftool` expects as input
 3. Using the `exiftool` cli to assign those values to specific Exif tags